A History of Plains ISD

 For just over 100 years, many students from approximately 600 square miles of Yoakum County have had the experience of gaining an education from the Plains Independent School District.
 Long known for its citizens who are dedicated to the idea that an education is an investment in the future, Plains has always placed tremendous value on ensuring that its students receive the best from the best.
 That tradition has served our people well in the past, provides opportunity for all students today, and will continue to develop the character, minds, and creativity for the future generations of community, governmental, and business leaders of tomorrow.

 By the start of the decade of the 1960s, Plains ISD had established itself as a successful district with a tradition of excellence in all areas of academics, athletics, fine arts, and agricultural/vocational education.
-14 State championships in volleyball (1962-1971, 1985, 1988-1990), 3 State Championships in Boys Cross-Country (1993, 2004, 2009) along with 4 State Runners-up finishes (1990-1992, 1995), 2 State Champion Marching Band Competitions (Fall 1991, 1995) along with 3 State Runners-up finishes (Fall 1986, 1993, 1997), 2 State Championships in One Act Play (2011-2012) and a third place finish in 2013, a State Championship in Girls Basketball (2014), 2 State Runner-up finishes in Boys Basketball (1959, 2009), and 4 third place (1997, 1999-2001) and 2 fifth place (2011-2012) finishes at the State UIL Academic Meet along with numerous regional and district titles in every area of competition, signify the dedication of both the students, staff, and community to excel in any endeavor.
+Fourteen State championships in volleyball (1962-1971, 1985, 1988-1990), three State Championships in Boys Cross-Country (1993, 2004, 2009) along with four State Runners-up finishes (1990-1992, 1995), two State Champion Marching Band Competitions (Fall 1991, 1995) along with three State Runners-up finishes (Fall 1986, 1993, 1997), two State Championships in One Act Play (2011-2012) and a third place finish in 2013, a State Championship in Girls Basketball (2014), two State Runner-up finishes in Boys Basketball (1959, 2009), and four third place (1997, 1999-2001) and two fifth place (2011-2012) finishes at the State UIL Academic Meet along with numerous regional and district titles in every area of competition, signify the dedication of both the students, staff, and community to excel in any endeavor.
 Community support for Plains ISD is second to none, binding both together.
 It is common to see more fans in the visitor’s stands when Plains travels than home fans by our opponents.
 The district is truly the center of the community, serving generations of residents who can always remember what it used to be like when they went to school here.

-Currently, the Plains Independent School District serves approximately 445 PK-12 Grade students on three campuses with a 2014-15 school year budget of $12.3 million.
-60% of the student population is Hispanic and 40% Anglo.
-The assessed taxable value of the district for 2014-15 is just over $1 billion, and the tax rate is slightly under $1.29 per $100 valuation including $0.31 of that tax rate to pay back bonds from an election that passed in November 2010 to build a new 130,000 square foot PK-12 campus - completed in Fall 2013, and another $17 million in bonds passed in May 2013 to renovate current gyms, the auditorium, build a new competition gym (to be finished in January 2015), along with a few other minor projects.
-Included in these budget figures is the recapture payment of $6.5 million to the State of Texas as a result of the “Robin Hood” school finance plan of the early 1990s, naming Plains ISD as a property wealthy Chapter 41 school.
+Currently, the Plains Independent School District serves approximately 470 PK-12 Grade students on three campuses.
+63% of the student population is Hispanic and 36% Anglo.
+The assessed taxable value of the district for 2015-16 is just over $7 million, and the tax rate is slightly under $1.29 per $100 valuation including $0.31 of that tax rate to pay back bonds from an election that passed in November 2010 to build a new 130,000 square foot PK-12 campus - completed in Fall 2013, and another $17 million in bonds passed in May 2013 to renovate current gyms, the auditorium, build a new competition gym, the Cowboy-Cowgirl Arena, which was finished January 2015.
+As a result of the “Robin Hood” school finance plan of the early 1990s, Plains ISD was named a property wealthy Chapter 41 school.
 About 50% of locally raised revenues are redistributed to other districts throughout the state in an attempt to equalize the educational opportunities for all students in Texas.

 While much of the district’s revenue is generated from the oil and gas industry, it is the farming and ranching community that primarily supplies the population of the community and the district.
 The close-knit nature of these families, the dedicated work ethic, and the enthusiastic spirit of those who break and work the ground continue to be the foundation for the success of Plains ISD.
 The district employs 83 full time workers, including 54 certified teachers and administrators, and has always found a way, in boom and bust years for oil, farming, and ranching, to provide the best education possible for the families of the district.

-Currently, students are able to participate in activities ranging from Dual Credit academic classes (with South Plains College, Western Texas College, and UTPB), One-Act Play, Band, Academic UIL, TMSCA, FFA, Industrial Arts, Interactive Television classes, Art, four years of Spanish, and a full athletic program including Football, Volleyball, Basketball, Cross Country, Track, Tennis, Golf, and Baseball.
-Each activity provides every student with an opportunity for a thorough and well rounded education that confidently prepares that student for success as graduation signifies the end of one journey and the beginning of another.
+Currently, students are able to participate in activities ranging from Dual Credit academic classes (with South Plains College, Western Texas College, and UTPB), One-Act Play, Band, Academic UIL, TMSCA, FFA, Interactive Television classes, Art, four years of Spanish, and a full athletic program including Football, Volleyball, Basketball, Cross Country, Track, Tennis, and Golf.
+Each activity provides every student with an opportunity for a thorough and well-rounded education that confidently prepares that student for success as graduation signifies the end of one journey and the beginning of another.

 *Information for this July 2007 narrative is taken from “The Yoakum County History (1907-1957)”, Mrs. M.W.
 Luna, Chair of the History Committee, an information brochure about Plains ISD written by Mr. Dean Andrews, and a “History of Plains School” by Sidney Coke Murphey.